All Episodes

 I just have to laugh asking the tough questions and doing investigative reports.

-The drive-by's carried this vendetta on this National Guard story in George W. Bush for five years.
+Folks, you have probably forgotten the drive-bys carried this vendetta on this National Guard story in George W. Bush for five years.

 There was never anything to it.

-Now this lawsuit comes up.
+Now, this lawsuit comes up.

 We memorialized all this in parody.

-We make the point.
+Okay, that's my way to make the point.

 This is still shut.

-He's the hostage of CBS News.
+He's a hostage of CBS News.

-Here's a this this is fascinating to me.
+This is fascinating to me.

-This would mean that uh one will only commit for a fixed period and will actively have to renew your vows if you still want to continue.
+This would mean that one will only commit for a fixed period and will actively have to renew your vows if you still want to continue.

-Uh this person's been she has been uh divorced twice.
+This person, she has been divorced twice.

-She's fifty.
+She's 50.

-The proposal part of her manifesto as she prepares to contest the leadership of Bavaria's governing party, the ultra-conservative Christian social union.
+The proposal part of her manifesto as she prepares to contest the leadership of Bavaria's governing party, the ultra-conservative Christian Social Union.

-Okay, since they're being called here the ultra conservative Christian social union probably means it's just mainstream normal people.
+Okay, since they're being called here the ultra-conservative Christian Social Union, probably means it's just mainstream normal people.

 It is a way.